TessBembo/TessBembo.github.io/aboutme.md

 ---
 layout: post
-title: About me
+title: About me!

 ---

-Hi, I’m Tess Bembo, an aspiring quantitative analyst with a passion for modeling real—messy—human behavior in high-stakes environments like finance and risk management.
+Hi!
+I’m Tess Bembo, an aspiring quantitative analyst with a passion for modeling real—messy—human behavior in high-stakes environments like finance and risk management.
 I’m fascinated by how patterns can be used to predict outcomes and improve real-world decision-making.

 I’m currently in my third year of a psychology degree at McGill University, with plans to pursue a second bachelor’s in mathematics starting in 2027.